Types of Oil Painting Brushes

 How to use brushes with paint:

-Dipping a paintbrush in oil paint will help to apply a thick layer of paint on the canvas.
+Dipping a paintbrush in oil paint helps to apply a thick layer of paint on the canvas.

 When painting realism, use a little amount of paint at the tip of the brush.